ietf-wg-acme/acme/draft-ietf-acme-acme.md

 types of identifier, there will need to be new Challenge types, and they will need to specify which types of identifier they apply to.

+[[ Editor's Note: In pre-RFC versions of this specification, challenges are labeled by type, and with the version of the draft in which they were introduced.
+For example, if an HTTP challenge were introduced in version -03 and a breaking change made in version -05, then there would be a challenge labeled "http-03" and one labeled "http-05" -- but not one labeled "http-04", since challenge in version -04 was compatible with one in version -04. ]]

+[[ Editor's Note: Operators SHOULD NOT issue "combinations" arrays in authorization objects that require the client to perform multiple challenges over the same type, e.g., ["http-03", "http-05"].
+Challenges within a type are testing the same capability of the domain owner, and it may not be possible to satisfy both at once. ]]

 ## Authorized Key Objects

 Several of the challenges in this document makes use of an "authorized key"